 LIVINGSTON, NJ — Wednesday's winter weather resulted in a total of 15 motor vehicle accidents in Livingston, including two separate accidents involving school busses with no passengers and one involving a private ambulance that was transporting a patient home, according to Livingston police.
 No injuries were reported.

-In the past week, the Livingston Police Department has also reported the following incidents, including cell phone use in a vehicle that led to a drug arrest, a vehicle fire that led to an arson arrest, and more:
+In the past week, the Livingston Police Department has also reported the following incidents, a vehicle fire that led to an arson arrest and more:

 On Feb.
 4, at approximately 2:30 a.m., police received a report of a car fire in a driveway on Devonshire Road.
 Both police and fire departments responded and extinguished the vehicle, which police said was heavily engulfed in flames.
 Subsequent to investigation, Corey Cohn, 22, of Rockaway, was charged with second-degree arson to a motor vehicle and criminal mischief.
 He was remanded to the Essex County Jail and the investigation is continuing.